Frequently Asked Questions

 We believe that grades, like exams, have their place but need not define an education.
 There are many valuable skills that are more effectively shown by other methods of evaluation.

-Da Vinci Life-Skills Assessments (that lead to DVQs) are made regularly as learners progress.
-We have a more comprehensive review at the end of each semester.
+Da Vinci Life Skills Assessments (that lead to DVQs) are made regularly as learners progress.
+We have a more comprehensive review at the end of each semester which assesses students on 70 different life skills in 7 core skill sets.

 Students assess their own work with support from their peers and mentors.
 They evidence their work in comprehensive digital and physical portfolios.
-These portfolios contain written work, images, photographs, films, audio recordings and dated student, peer and mentor comments and grades/results of any tests taken within the project.
+These portfolios contain written work, images, photographs, films, audio recordings and dated student, peer and mentor comments.

 What are DVQs?

-DVQs (Da Vinci Qualifications) are a set of 5 qualifications that are internally awarded at the end of each year.
+DVQs (Da Vinci Qualifications) are a set of 5 qualifications that can be internally awarded at the end of each year.

-DVQs are awarded when students successfully complete two long projects over a year in each or any of our 5 project pathways - FOOD, ENTERPRISE, PRODUCTION, MULTIVERSE GAMES & PEPs (PERSONAL EXPLORATION PROJECTS).
+DVQ Certificates are awarded when students successfully complete a project in each or any of our 5 project pathways - FOOD, ENTERPRISE, PRODUCTION, MULTIVERSE GAMES & PEPs (PERSONAL EXPLORATION PROJECTS).
+Students must complete at least 54 hours of learning per project.

 How can a school access your curriculum?